-As mentioned earlier, IRL also faces the reward ambiguity.
-This issue is often referred as the effect of {\em reward shaping} \cite{ng1999policy}, i.e., there is a class of reward transformations that induce a same optimal policy (equilibrium for games), where IRL cannot identify the ground-truth one without prior knowledge on environments.
-Moreover, when such a transformation involves the environment dynamics, the policy (equilibrium) elicited by the learned reward function may be no longer an unbiased estimation of the ground-truth one, if the environment dynamics changes \cite{fu2018learning}.
-It is shown that for any state-only {\em potential function} $f: \S \to \mathbb{R}$, the following reward transformation ({\em potential-based reward shaping})
+As mentioned in Sec.~\ref{sec:MaxEnt}, IRL faces reward ambiguity.
+This issue is called the effect of {\em reward shaping} \citep{ng1999policy}, i.e., there is a class of reward transformations that induce the same set of optimal policies, where IRL cannot identify the ground-truth one without prior knowledge of environments.
+It is shown that for any state-only {\em potential function} $h: \Smc \to \mathbb{R}$, the reward transformation

-is the sufficient and necessary condition to ensure policy (equilibrium) invariance for both MDP \cite{ng1999policy} and stochastic games \cite{devlin2011theoretical}.
-Reward shaping for MFG, however, has yet to be explored in the literature.
-Here, we show that for any potential function $g: \S \times \PP(\S) \to \mathbb{R}$, potential-based reward shaping is the sufficient and necessary condition to ensure the invariance of both ERMFNE and MFNE.
+is the sufficient and necessary condition to ensure policy invariance for both MDPs and stochastic games \citep{devlin2011theoretical}.
+We show that a similar idea can be extended to MFGs: for any potential function $g: \Smc \times \Pmc(\Smc) \to \Rbb$, the potential-based reward shaping can ensure the invariance of both ERMFNE and MFNE.
 The detailed justification and proofs are deferred until Appendix~\ref{app:shaping}.